 Before purchasing, ask yourself what types of exercises you'll be doing with the bands, Fetters says.
 This will help you narrow down the biggest variant: band length.

-If you anticipate doing mostly upper-body moves, you might want to consider bands with handles, for example.
-All lower-body exercises, and you might want a mini band.
+If you anticipate doing mostly upper-body moves, consider bands with handles, for example.
+All lower-body exercises?
+You might want a mini band.
 Use the chart below to get an idea of which bands are best for your fitness goals and workout routine.

 Band Style | What You Need to Know |